Mossi people: Mossi Empire

 Though Mossi records exist, primarily written using the Ajami script, the Mossi people's history has largely been kept by oral tradition.
 This means it is impossible to assign precise origin dates.
 Nevertheless, historians assign the beginning of their existence as a state to the 11th century.
-The Mossi were able to conquer a vast amounts of territory thanks to their mastering of the horse, created a prosperous empire, and kept peace in the region until the Mossi Kingdoms were conquered by the French.
+The Mossi were able to conquer a vast amount of territory thanks to their mastering of the horse, created a prosperous empire, and kept peace in the region until the Mossi Kingdoms were conquered by the French.
 The expansion of the Mossi empire was stopped in the 19th century with the initiation of intensive colonisation by the French.

 Colonial era

 French rule affected Mossi society and weakened the power of the Mossi emperor, the Mogho Naaba.
 Despite colonization, the Mogho Naaba was given some authority over the Mossi during the French colonial period.
 He is consulted today for crucial decisions, especially those affecting the destiny of society.
 Two great events have affected the status of the Mogho Naaba during colonization: